When Good People Go Bad (Judges 7-9)

 Look at how bad things get in chapters 8 and 9.

-• Remember how Gideon turned down the kingship?
+- Remember how Gideon turned down the kingship?
 That was good.
-But his behavior afterwards was bad.
+But his behavior afterward was bad.
 Even though he turned down the kingship, he began to act like a king.
 He took earrings from all the plunder, and made a gold ephod weighing some forty pounds.
-He made his home town a religious center.
-"All Israel prostituted themselves by worshiping [the ephod] there, and it became a snare to Gideon and his family" (Judges 8:27).
+He made his hometown a religious center.
+"All Israel prostituted themselves by worshipping [the ephod] there, and it became a snare to Gideon and his family" (Judges 8:27).
 He may not have been a king in name, but he took all the privileges of kingship, and led the people into idolatry.

-• When Gideon died, his legacy was brutal.
-One of Gideon's sons set himself up as king – the first king of Israel – and murdered his seventy brothers so they're no longer a threat.
-Under his son, Abimelek, there was all kinds of senseless bloodshed.
+- When Gideon died, his legacy was brutal.
+One of Gideon's sons set himself up as king — kind of the first king of Israel — and murdered his seventy brothers, so they're no longer a threat.
+Under his son, Abimelek, there were all kinds of senseless bloodshed.
 For example, they set fire to a tower with a thousand people inside.
 Read chapter 9 sometime.
 It's a brutal chapter.
 And all the slaughter, all the senseless destruction, is Gideon's legacy.
 At the end of the chapter, God delivers Israel, but this time not from foreign oppression.
 God rescues Israel by ending the life of one of Israel's leaders.
 Israel needs saving from itself.

 Even at Gideon's finest moment, you're left wondering a little bit.
 Remember what Gideon's soldiers yelled as they charged the enemy?
 "A sword for the LORD and for Gideon!"
 Why did they include Gideon's name?
 You could make a case that Gideon was merely the human instrument that God was using, and that it was appropriate for his name to be there, and I could buy that.
 But you have to wonder if already Gideon was getting a little bit big for his bridges, taking a little too much credit for what was happening.